A Nonprofit Resource Educating Injured Workers on California’s Subsequent Injury Benefit Trust Fund

 The Subsequent Injury Benefit Trust Fund (SIBTF) is a fund that was established in 1945 and is administered by the State of California Division of Workers’ Compensation.
+The Fund provides additional income to persons injured in the workplace with pre-existing conditions.
+It was designed to encourage employers to hire disabled and impaired workers.

 Who qualifies for SIBTF benefits?